 Furthermore, happy tenants will refer friends, family, or professional contacts with similar needs.
-So, they’ll be more likely to find tenants who are a great fit for your property.
-Additionally, when you reward your tenants, they’ll be more likely to re-sign leases and become long-term tenants.
+So they’ll be more likely to find tenants who are a great fit for your property.
+Additionally, when you reward your tenants, they’ll be more likely to renew leases and become long-term tenants.

 Here are a few easy referral rewards:

 - Reduced rent.